yogthos/pixel-mosaic/README.md

 A canvas-based library for pixelating images and applying projective transformations.
 Create pixel art effects with color quantization and advanced image warping.

-This library implements canvas-based techniques for pixelating images.
+This library implements canvas-based techniques for pixelating images, including an advanced edge-aware algorithm that aligns pixel boundaries with image edges.

 ## Features

 - **Simple Pixelation**: Scale down and up images with nearest-neighbor interpolation for crisp pixel art effects
+- **Edge-Aware Pixelation**: Advanced algorithm that detects image edges and aligns pixel grid boundaries with them for sharper, more natural-looking pixel art
+- **WebGL Acceleration**: GPU-accelerated edge detection for faster processing (with CPU fallback)
-- **Color Quantization**: Reduce color palette using a median cut algorithm
+- **Color Quantization**: Reduce color palette using an improved diversity-maximizing algorithm
 - **Projective Transformation**: Apply homography transformations for advanced image warping
-- **Zero Dependencies**: Uses only native Canvas API - no external libraries required
+- **Zero Dependencies**: Uses only native Canvas and WebGL APIs - no external libraries required

 ## Installation